drr3d/cryptomining_id/cryptomining-stats-tgreporter/readme.md

   ```

 - install [telegram-send](https://github.com/rahiel/telegram-send)
-    * connect telegram-send by using command
+    * while still in command prompt, right after u install this, connect telegram-send to telegram bot by using command
       ```
       telegram-send --configure
       ```
-    * you need to paste your copied Telegram bot Token here. (step-1)
+    * you need to paste your copied Telegram bot Token here.
+(1)
-    * after that, you also required to input password that telegram-send provided, into your telegram apps on your phone. (step-2)
+    * after that, you also required to input password that telegram-send provided, into your telegram apps on your phone.
+(2)
-    * if u did right on all step, then telegram-send will send u a message on the phone apps and in the command promt. (step-3)
+    * if u did right on all step, then telegram-send will send u a message on the phone apps and in the command promt.
+(3)
     * don't forget to give star to this awesome [developer](https://github.com/rahiel/telegram-send)

     ![](https://github.com/drr3d/cryptomining_id/blob/main/cryptomining-stats-tgreporter/img/tgsend.jpg)